Al Anoud Al Fayez: The case of Al Anoud and her daughters

 Al Anoud Al Fayez appealed to US President Barack Obama during his visit to Saudi Arabia to intervene to release her four daughters who had been detained by their father for 14 years, contrary to their desire in a palace in Jeddah, while noting that her daughters had not yet obtained an ID or passport and eat one meal per day.

 Al Anoud Al Fayez, in an interview with The Times stated that her four daughters were being held by force, and cut off from the outside world.
 The king appointed the daughters' half-brother to monitor them and document any request for them to leave the palace, provided that it is subject to strict restrictions and was for the purpose of purchases only.

 The Sunday Times newspaper sent the full details of the allegations of the two sisters and their mother to the Saudi embassy in London without receiving a response from them, and the United Nations High Commissioner for Human Rights also conveyed the letter of Al Anoud to Rashida Mango, the United Nations Special Rapporteur on violence against women, to take the necessary measures.
 She has lived since her divorce in 2003 in London.

+According to The New Yorker, Abdullah bin Abdulaziz Al Saud was long considered a relatively progressive monarch, having allowed a series of women’s-rights initiatives.
+However, this attitude did not extend to his wife, Al Anoud Al Fayez, and their daughters over whom he held strict male lifelong guardianship.
+At the time of his death in January 2015, his daughters had already been held in captivity nearly fifteen years, in heavily guarded buildings facing but cordoned off from escape via the Red Sea.
+They reported they were drugged, starved, and denied medical care.
+The princesses have not been heard from since King Salman took the throne.
+The Office of the U.N.
+High Commissioner for Human Rights claims it is only able to seek “information and clarifications from concerned parties” in cases of alleged abuses.
+The Saudi government has declined to respond to inquiries.
+No government has publicly raised the issue of their safety and human rights.
+As of June 2023, their fate remains entirely unknown.